chakra-ui/panda/website/pages/docs/concepts/recipes.md

 })
 ```

+## Static CSS

+Panda provides a way to generate `static CSS` for your recipes.
+This is useful when you want to generate CSS for a recipe without using the recipe in your code or if you use dynamic styling that Panda can't keep track of.

+More information about static CSS can be found [here](/docs/guides/static.md#generating-recipes).

 ## Should I use atomic or config recipes ?

 [Config recipes](/docs/concepts/recipes#config-recipe) are generated just in time, meaning that only the recipes and variants you use will exist in the generated CSS, regardless of the number of recipes in the config.